tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_agent/verifiable_commands.md

 ## Command structure

-A Verifiable Command is sent to the REST API as a signed envelope around the normal command payload:
+A Verifiable Command is sent to the REST API as a signed envelope around the command payload:

 ```json
 {